Customization vs Personalization

 One example of personalization are purchase suggestions you see when browsing Amazon.
 The A.I of Amazon collects and analyzes your browsing data and purchase history to personalize a curated list of items you may be interested in buying.
 Bought a Samsung tablet recently?
 Personalization will make suggestions like a cover case, tablet carrying pouch, and screen protector.

-For an example of customization in your digital life, take a look at how you set up the interface of your smartphone.
+For an example of personalization or customization in your digital life, take a look at how you set up the interface of your smartphone.
 Endless widgets, apps, and backgrounds exist for you to customize your smartphone homescreen the best way that makes sense to your life.
 There is no artificial intelligence at work here.
 Just you and your natural intelligence.

 The internet being the wild west corral of content that it is, tailored experiences help center internet users in online time and space.
 Customization is best for an audience that is clear on their goals while personalization will help users navigate a large information space.
 Placing users in a customizable environment gives people a richer and more satisfying experience as what they are doing will directly relate to their life.
 Customization empowers users with choice which, here at Swomi, is very important to our mission of empowering the everyday person with their online content.